vttoth/MIMIC-WF/README.md

 ## Data sources

 The software expects CSV files in the `DATA` subdirectory.
 This subdirectory is not populated, as access to the MIMIC data, though free, is conditional on the user obtaining the requisite credentials.
 There is one test file provided, `testdata.csv`, which contains a simple amplitude-modulated signal along with the modulating signal; the functioning of the GRU network can be tested and demonstrated by training the network to demodulate the modulated signal.

+The `DATA` subdirectory also contains `mktest.py`, a simple Python script that was used to generate `testdata.csv`.
+Additionally, `testdata.json` and `testdata-tf.json` are offered as two example projects using the same data file and similar hyperparameters, processing the data using the custom GRU library and TensorFlow, respectively.

 ## Saving and loading projects